WrathOfZek/Gameplay/README.md

 ## PvE

 Alternate Advancement Points, Disciplines and Leadership Points will be available to enhance gameplay.
 Content will be mostly original classical with some added items added through or moved to PvP vendors.

+## Infrastructure & Marketing

+### Todo

+- [x] Setup email account.
+- [x] Setup development servers in AWS
+- [ ] Setup website and order graphics
+- [ ] Migrate to dedicated servers for production
+- [ ] Implement marketing plan & launch to production